 What Is Your Income Trajectory

-A very important consideration in determining how much space you really need when buying a house in Middletown is what your income will look like in the future.
+A very important consideration in determining how much space you really need when buying a house in Springboro is what your income will look like in the future.
 That will determine, in large part, how much space you need by letting you know how much space you will be able to afford.

 If, for example, you are young and just starting out on your career, your income will likely do nothing but increase over the years.
 And in this scenario, you likely need and can afford more space.
 But what if you are nearing the end of your working life and are ready to live on Social Security and your retirement fund.
 In that case, you will likely be able to afford less space.
 And do you really want to spend most of your time and money on the upkeep and repairs that go along with more space?